 Do They Promote Weight Loss?

 If you're looking for weight loss, you'll want to use the machine that will get you results.
 There are formulas that you can use to calculate the amount of exercise that you'll need to do to burn calories.
-Check my calorie calculator here.
+Check my calorie burning calculator here.
 These formulas require a variety of details such as current weight, age, and so on.
 But heart rate is this highest priority.
 The exercise machine that maintains a higher heart rate will burn more calories and result in more significant weight loss.

 The mini elliptical is likely to be the better choice for weight loss, considering what I’ve listed before involving aerobic cardio workouts.
+A mini stepper can be a little less impactful.

 Though both machines engage the lower torso and legs, they do not target the exact same muscle groups.
 The muscles are not exerted in equal measure on both machines.